danyaljj/SPARQL-Experiments/README.md

 ### Knowing that "Saint Louis University" is a "University":

 WikiData has an entry for ["Saint Louis University"](https://www.wikidata.org/wiki/Q734774) and an entry for ["University"](https://www.wikidata.org/wiki/Q3918).
 Given these enties (i.e. the WikiData ids), one can ask if one is [`instanceOf`](https://www.wikidata.org/wiki/Property:P31) the other one.
+(See the side notes at the end of this document, on how to obtain the WikiData ids)

 ```sparql
 ASK {